roman-milk/roman-milk.github.io/married-stud-helps-dp-a-hot-teen.md

+===

- ****** Married Stud Helps &quot;DP&quot; a Hot Teen ****** byNonStopFunGuy© "Fuck, shit -- yes!"
+"Fuck, shit -- yes!"
 Having pumped my full load on Lucy's face, I climbed off her petite body to admire the work I'd done.
 Her face was caked in my semen, the white streams drooling down her cheeks, eyelids and forehead.
 She had to wipe her eyes to open them, laughing, then she sucked my sperm off of her petite fingers.

  Like I said, Danny was ready to go again.
 With her cunt available to him, he climbed on top of her without giving her any rest.
 Grunting painfully, Lucy opened her thighs, her hands reaching to his butt to pull him inside of her.
 They both moaned when his very adult penis sank into her very teenage pussy again, and the stud began screwing the bitch for the second time.